-USCGC BEAR is a 270 foot, medium endurance cutter currently home ported in one of America’s few Coast Guard cities, Portsmouth, Virginia!
+USCGC BEAR (WMEC 901) is a 270-foot, medium endurance cutter homeported in one of America’s Coast Guard cities, Portsmouth, Virginia!

-USCGC BEAR has served the American public diligently since its commissioning in 1983.
-BEAR and its crew have shown tireless devotion to duty and service to nation, with over 50 operational deployments, 20 major drug seizures, and countless search and rescue operations, including combing over 1,900 nautical miles of ocean in response to the space shuttle challenger disaster.
+BEAR has served the American public diligently since its commissioning in 1983.
+BEAR and its crew have shown tireless devotion to duty and service to nation, with over 65 operational deployments, numerous major drug seizures, and countless search and rescue operations, including combing over 1,900 square nautical miles of ocean in response to the Space Shuttle Challenger disaster.

-USCGC BEAR takes its name from Revenue Cutter Service Cutter BEAR, which was commissioned in 1874 and made history.
-The original BEAR made history, serving its country through both World Wars, becoming the first American law enforcement presence in newly purchased Alaska, and leading the famous “Overland Expedition” to rescue whalers trapped at Barrow Point.
+USCGC BEAR takes its name from Revenue Cutter BEAR, which was commissioned in 1874.
+The original BEAR served in both World Wars, and became the first American law enforcement presence in newly purchased Alaska, making history by leading the famous “Overland Expedition” to rescue whalers trapped at Barrow Point.

-Today, BEAR’s crew continue to pay respect to their namesake’s historic legacy, as they continue to make their history protecting America’s borders, marine resources, and citizens.
+Today, BEAR’s crew continues to pay respect to their namesake’s historic legacy by protecting America’s borders, marine resources, and citizens.

-Emblazoned throughout the ship is the BEAR’s crest, inspired both by its historic past and its present duties.
+Emblazoned throughout the cutter is BEAR’s crest, inspired both by its historic past and its present duties.

 The ship's namesake, a polar bear, denotes both the formidable tenacity with which the cutter pursues its missions of search and rescue and law enforcement, and the operation area of the first BEAR (AG-29), which served over 40 years in Alaskan and North Atlantic waters.

-The bear's collar represents power under control, a reference to the ship's SCCS and defense systems.
+The bear's collar represents power under control, a reference to the ship's command and control, and defense systems.
 The loose chain stands for freedom.

-Surrounding the shield, the bipartite scroll reads “SUMMA POTENTIA PER FACILITATEM ", meaning - Highest might / ability through willingness."
-This motto emphasizes BEAR’s commitment to excellence in the performance of all Coast Guard missions.
+Surrounding the shield, the bipartite scroll reads “SUMMA POTENTIA PER FACILITATEM,” meaning – “Greater Strength Through Versatility.”
+This motto emphasizes BEAR’s multi-mission ability.